 The impacts may not sound much but when implemented can be quite severe for crypto investors.
 The bill surely aimed at tightening the regulations surrounding cryptocurrencies.

 However, in the end, the crypto industry’s lobbying, public outreach, and even tweeted prayers weren’t enough.
-The last-minute amendment required unanimous consent on Monday — which meant support of all 100 senators — and when Alabama Republican Richard Shelby objected, the fight was lost, at least for now.
+The last-minute amendment required unanimous consent on Monday, which meant the support of all 100 senators and when Alabama Republican Richard Shelby objected, the fight was lost, at least for now.

 Crypto advocates worry that without adjustment, this provision will stifle crypto innovation in the U.S. and push business overseas since it would potentially cause confusion and set up reporting expectations that are unable to be fulfilled.

 Crypto advocates say that the Senate defeat shows the need for more organizations and money as the burgeoning industry increasingly catches policymakers? attention.
 Some lawmakers see cryptocurrency as a font of technological innovation, especially in the development of blockchain.

 Thus, this doesn’t mark the end of it all.
 With the indefinite potential and trajectory of growth, crypto still has a long way to go.